akaigoro/df4j/df4j-core/README.md

 Class ContextThreadFactory can be used for this purpose - see DFContext.newFixedThreadPool(nThreads) and other similar methods.
 See also the package df4j.ext for a number of specific executors.
 PrivateExecutor contains a separate thread to serve one actor - this allow that actor to block on monitors or input/outut operations.
-ImmediateExecutor, being set as a context executor, has effect of setting null executor for all nodes, and turns your program into sequential one, which can help in debugging.
+ImmediateExecutor runs tasks on caller's thread and turns your program into sequential one, which helps in debugging.

 Thread context is an instance of class DFContext and is stored as a local variable.
 Besides it main purpose to store current executor, it can be used to keep any other values in a fashion similar to Threadlocal.